-We are continuing to produce our short online services for when the church is closed or for those that are unable to join us in church...
+We are continuing to produce our short online services for those that are unable to join us in church when it is open...

 Online services (click date to view):

 Easter services: Maundy Thursday, Good Friday and Easter Sunday

 September: 27th 20th 13th 6th

 Normal ServicesOur weekly Sunday Worship service starts at 11.15am and is an hour-long service of praise, prayer and the hearing of God’s word for the world.

 Communion is celebrated on the 1st Sunday in the month, from September to June.

 On the 3rd Sunday in the month, our service is usually a family sevice and is accompanied by our Praise Band.